A Hard Road

 A Hard Road is the third album (and second studio album) recorded by John Mayall & the Bluesbreakers, released in 1967.
-It features Peter Green on lead guitar, John McVie on bass, Aynsley Dunbar on drums and John Almond on saxophone.
+It introduced Peter Green on lead guitar following the departure of Eric Clapton, and also featured John McVie on bass, Aynsley Dunbar on drums and John Almond on saxophone.
 Tracks 5, 7 and 13 feature the horn section of Alan Skidmore and Ray Warleigh.
-Peter Green sings lead vocals on "You Don't Love Me" and "The Same Way".
+Green additionally sings lead vocals on "You Don't Love Me" and "The Same Way".

-The album reached #8 on the UK album charts which is Mayall's third biggest chart next to Bare Wires and Bluesbreakers with Eric Clapton which reached #3 and #6, respectively.

 The cover art and the original LP sleeve design are by Mayall.

-In 2003 and 2006 two different expanded versions of the album were released.
+The album reached #8 on the UK album charts which is Mayall's third best showing on the chart next to Bare Wires and Bluesbreakers with Eric Clapton which reached #3 and #6, respectively.
+Two different expanded versions of the album were released in 2003 and 2006.

 Reception

 Reaction to the album was mostly positive, and many praised Green's guitar playing.
 Team Rock rated the album at 14, on their "Top 30 British Blues Rock Albums of All Time".
 The two re-issues of the album, in 2003 (double CD) and 2006 (single CD), have compiled all of the Peter Green studio contributions he made to John Mayall's Bluesbreakers over 1966–1971.
 The bonus tracks missing from the 2006 remaster (except "Evil Woman Blues") appeared on the remastered versions of the next Bluesbreakers studio albums, "Crusade" and "Bare Wires".

 It was voted number 638 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).